bogeo/suspatterns/README.md

     (0.0000 sec for parse, 0.0000 sec for 10 rewrites + 13 matches)
     CafeOBJ>

-The goal to make the system more sustainable, is `true`.
-This is the result we want.
+The goal to obtain a more sustainable system is achieved, since the goal term is reduced to `true`.

 ## More information
 Contact: Benno Schmidt, Geovisualization Lab, Bochum University of Applied Sciences, Lennershofstr.
 140, D-44801 Bochum.